“Why have you deducted parental leave for me over the weekend? Lisa stayed with her grandpa then!”

 A quota deduction by calendar day is something that is done when the employee is absent from work for more than 5 days.
 Then, a deduction is made for each calendar day during the leave / absence.
 The deduction is also made for days off and public holidays but is then lower than a daily deduction.

-Example: When you are away for eg childcare (named VAB in Sweden) on Thursday and Friday and also the following Monday to Thursday with a weekend in between, this is more than five working days in a row.
-Then a quota deduction by calendar day also is made for the holidays, but is then lower than a daily deduction.
+When you are away from work for eg. parental leave on Thursday and Friday and also the following Monday to Thursday with a weekend in between, this is more than five working days in a row.
+Then a quota deduction by calendar day also is made for the weekend, though lower than a daily deduction.
 The size of the deduction is calculated on your monthly salary through a formula.
 It is your company’s collective agreement that regulates the deduction.
 In the collective agreement that applies at your workplace, you can read more about the rules and the calculation.

-The quota deduction by calendar day is made for, among other things, parental leave, child care, leave of absence and from the 15th day of sick leave.
-This is not a new rule but many do not know it.
+The quota deduction by calendar day is made for, among other things, parental leave, leave of absence and from the 15th day of sick leave.
+This is not a new rule, but many do not know of it.